 This results in having a couple dozen cheap companies with high returns on invested capital, implying they have a strong business model and economic moat and are unlikely to be value traps.
 This formula has beaten the S&P 500 for a long time, but like many value strategies has struggled a bit in recent years compared to growth stocks.

 Joel Greenblatt’s big fund, Gotham Index Plus, is one of the best-performing value funds around.
 Greenblatt uses a more sophisticated proprietary way to determine value, and invests heavily in the cheapest S&P 500 stocks based on his criteria and shorts the most expensive ones.
-It has beaten the S&P 500 since inception during a time when value stocks in general have underperformed,
+While it has had trouble vs growth stocks this year, it has held up better than many other value funds.

 Why ROIC is Important